Nixon Peabody LLP

 By Alison Torbitt and Ian O’Banion

 As businesses make plans to re-open, certain precautions are recommended regarding re-opening of buildings, whether you are the landlord, the tenant, or an owner-operator.
-Such precautions include cleaning and disinfecting to minimize the potential for COVID-19 and other employment issues described in “Coming back from COVID-19—Employment issues to consider now before reopening eventually,” as well as mitigation of the building’s water supply to prevent employee sickness (and potentially death), which could lead to costly litigation and regulatory enforcement.
+Such precautions include cleaning and disinfecting to minimize the potential for COVID-19 and other employment issues described in previous alerts, as well as mitigation of the building’s water supply to prevent employee sickness (and potentially death), which could lead to costly litigation and regulatory enforcement.

 The closure of thousands of buildings happened abruptly, virtually overnight, allowing water sitting in water lines to become stagnant.
 This stagnation, which may or may not be indicated by such things as unpleasant odor, bad taste, or a difference in color, signifies a change in water quality potentially related to elevated levels of heavy metals and pathogens, including legionella, that can cause serious disease and even death.